If you have a dental emergency, call Smiley Dental Group at 614-889-0726.

 Most dental emergencies are treated at the time of your emergency appointment.
 If an emergency occurs after hours, please follow the instructions on the answering service to leave a message for the doctor on call.
-Smiley Dental Group offers 24 hour emergency care for patients of record.
+Smiley Dental Group offers 24 hour emergency dental care in Dublin for patients of record.

 Bitten Lip or Tongue